Adaptive Online Learning: Achievable Bounds

 We remark that the above strategy is not necessarily obtained by running a high-level experts algorithm over the discretized values of $R$.
 It is an interesting question to determine the cases when such a strategy is optimal.
-More generally, whenever the adaptive rate $\B_n$ depends on data, it is not possible to obtain the rates we show non-constructively in this paper using some form of exponential weights algorithms using meta-experts as the required weighting over experts would be data dependent (and hence is not a prior over experts).
-Further, the bounds from exponential-weights-type algorithms are more akin to having sub-exponential tails in Proposition \ref{prop:main}, but for many problems we might have sub-gaussian tails.
+More generally, when the adaptive rate $\B_n$ depends on data, it is not possible to obtain the rates we show non-constructively in this paper using the exponential weights algorithm with meta-experts as the required weighting over experts would be data dependent (and hence is not a prior over experts).
+Further, the bounds from exponential-weights-type algorithms are akin to having sub-exponential tails in Proposition \ref{prop:main}, but for many problems we may have sub-gaussian tails.

 Obtaining computationally efficient methods from the proposed framework is an interesting research direction.
 Proposition \ref{prop:main} provides a useful non-constructive tool to establish achievable adaptive bounds, and a natural question to ask is if one can obtain a constructive counterpart for the proposition.